preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/functional_infrastructure_model.md

 ## Product Builds and Packaging

-We refers to _runnable_ assets as "executable", whereas macine-friendly content requiring some for of runtime for use is "computable".
+We refer to _runnable_ assets as "executable", whereas machine-friendly content requiring some form of runtime for use is "computable".
 That is, all executable products are computable, but not all computable products are executable.
-Executables, due to their OS-dependent nature, have stricter packaging guidelines than simply needing to be declare the specific standards with which is complies.
+Executables, due to their OS-dependent nature, have stricter packaging guidelines than simply needing to declare the specific standards with which it complies.
 The are based on "12 factor" principles.

 ### Executable Product Build images MUST be:
 1. __Containerized__ into a single, OCI-compatible image.
 Docker Community Edition has been used as the gold standard and runtime verification tool and is recommended, but not required.